Minimum Driver Standards

 We will run a nationwide background check to reveal disqualifying criminal convictions.

-¹ Recent is generally defined as within the past 24 months.
+¹ Recent is defined as having driven 12 months within the past 24 months.

 2 A DOT defined crash is one resulting in a fatality, or injury requiring treatment away from the scene, or disabling damage requiring a vehicle to be towed (FMCSR 390.5).